formazione/tkvideoaudio/README.md

 python ./tkvideo/setup.py
 ```
 or
- * Install the package from PyPI
+ * Install the package from PyPI (tkvideoaudio is not on PyPI)
 ```sh
 pip install tkvideo
 ```